-In case of dust extinction, a large fraction of the photons will be absorbed and never reaches the virtual observer.
+In case of dust extinction, a certain fraction of the photons is absorbed and never reaches the virtual observer.
 If a photon escapes from the model region it is registered by a web of virtual detectors arranged in a spherical geometry.
-The flux and polarization information for each detector is obtained by adding up the Stokes parameters of all detected photons.
-The object can be evaluated for total and polarized flux, fraction of polarization, and for the polarization position angle at each viewing direction.
+The flux and polarization information is obtained by adding up the Stokes parameters of all photons detected at a given wavelength and position of the detector.
+The object can then be evaluated for total and polarized flux, fraction of polarization, and for the polarization position angle at each viewing direction.
+It is possible to extract at the same time images and spectra for these values.

 The seed for the random number generator is taken from the computers internal clock, hence two runs of the same model setup but started at different points in time do not give exactly the same results.
-They differ within the Poisson statistics of Monte-Carlo results.
-Considering the fact that the Stokes parameters are additive allows to conduct simulations with very large photon numbers by running the program on different computers simultaneously and with different seeds for the random number generator.
+They differ within the Poisson statistics of the Monte-Carlo method.
+In the current version 1.2 of the code a new random number generator based on a Mersenne Twister algorith was implemented and significantly improves the performance of the code (see Marin et al., 2012, for details).
+Considering the fact that the Stokes parameters are additive allows the user to conduct simulations with very large photon numbers by running the program on different CPUs simultaneously and with different seeds for the random number generator.
 The results can later be combined to one set using the auxiliary program ANALYZE (see chapter 2).